obsidiansystems/obelisk/README.md

-Assuming you've already added SSH keys to both your github and gitlab accounts, please proceed with the instructions that follow.
+Assuming you've already added SSH keys to your github account, please proceed with the instructions that follow.

 In your new project's git repository: